juippis/my-gentoo-lxd-scripts/Readme.md

 	* Getting a list of only stable-rdeps, for better arch testing work.
 Eix can do this and should be utilized...

- 	* Rdep list with "+" and "!"
-USE flags need to be taken into account better.

  * host/bin/test-pr.sh

 	* Parameters for different kinds of testing, e.g.,